-One there was whom poverty or pride held aloof from the circle which crowded round the platform of Lanfranco: too obscure to attract his notice, too unbending to seek it; and though not wholly unknown as the author of those bold sketches which sold "ad ogni prezzo più vile," still known only by the familiar and insignificant appellation of Il Salvatoriello. happened that as the Cavaliere Lanfranco was returning one day in his splendid equipage from La Chiesa del Gesù to his lodgings by La Strada della Carità, he was struck by a picture in oil which hung outside the shopdoor of a revenditore, with other odds and ends of second-hand wares.
++ The rivalry of Domenichino and Lanfranco began in their boyhood, when they were both pupils of the Caracci.
+Passeri, however, observes, "Col tempo cessarano tutte le ostilità e le perfidie:" and if Domenichino really died of poison, and not (as is much more likely) of a broken heart, Lanfranco by this attestation stands clear of a crime not very consonan with his frank, loyal, and amiable character. from La Chiesa del Gesù to his lodgings by La Strada della Carità, he was struck by a picture in oil which hung outside the shop-door of a rivenditore, with other odds and ends of second-hand wares.
 Lanfranco stopped his carriage, and ordered Antonio Richieri, his favourite pupil, to alight, and bring him the painting which had attracted his attention.

-The revenditore was struck by an honour so little to be expected.
-The carriage of the great Signor Cavaliere Lanfranco stopping before his miserable bulk, was a distinction to excite the envy of all his compeers in the Strada della Carità; and he came forward with many gesticulations of respect, wiping the dust from a painting on canvass, four palms in length, which had lain for weeks unnoticed at his shop-door; while "hells" and "purgatories," saints and martyrs, had gone off with successful rapidity.
+The rivenditore was struck by an honour so little to be expected.
+The carriage of the great Signor Cavaliere Lanfranco stopping before his miserable bulk, was a distinction to excite the envy of all his competers in the Strada della Carità; and he came forward with many gesticulations of respect, wiping the dust from a painting on canvas, four palms in length, which had lain for weeks unnoticed at his shop-door; while "hells" and "purgatories," saints and martyrs, had gone off with successful rapidity.

 Lanfranco took the picture into his carriage; and a nearer inspection convinced him of the accuracy of his first rapid decision.
 It was labelled "Istoria di Agar e del suo figlio languenti per la seta."
-The affecting story of Hagar had already been treated by Guercino; and the virtuosi of other and distant countries made pilgrimages to Bologna,\ to view that masterpiece of art which now attracts the eyes even of the unlearned, amidst all the splendid works which surround it in the gallery of the Brera at Milan.
+The affecting story of Hagar had already been treated by Guercino; and the virtuosi of other and distant countries made pilgrimages to Bologna,\ to view that master-piece of art which now attracts the eyes even of the unlearned, amidst all the splendid works which surround it in the gallery of the Brera at Milan.